 Cybermediation

 Mediation is a ‘low tech’ field in which interpersonal skills, savoir-faire, and emotional intelligence are critically relevant for a good mediator.
-It remains so.
+It remains so. Â

-However, mediation must adjust to the changing society increasingly impacted by digital technology.
+However, mediation must adjust to the changing society that is increasingly impacted by digital technology.
 Against this background, on 13 May 2018, DiploFoundation established a consortium to explore how digital technology affects mediation in preventing and resolving violent conflicts.
-The Consortium included the UN Department of Political Affairs, DiploFoundation, Centre for Humanitarian Dialogue, Swisspeace.
+The Consortium included the UN Department of Political Affairs, DiploFoundation, Centre for Humanitarian Dialogue, and Swisspeace.
 The Swiss Department of Foreign Affairs supported this initiative.

 OBJECTIVES